 The Education Innovation Simulation Learning Environment (EISLE) at the UNC Chapel Hill School of Nursing provides a place for students to acquire, practice, and gain confidence in vital patient care skills before transferring these skills into clinical practice.
 EISLE staff, teaching assistants, and the School’s faculty guide students through exercises that involve full body training manikins, human patient simulators, computer-based training, life-like models of body parts, and safe patient handling and mobility equipment.

-hours each undergraduate student will have spent in EISLE labs and simulation rooms by graduations
+hours each undergraduate student will have spent in EISLE labs and simulation rooms by graduation.

-undergraduate students will use EISLE facilities each semester
+undergraduate students will use EISLE facilities each week each semester.

 labs and simulation rooms are used for human patient simulation, skills training, and learning how to conduct health assessments.

-full body mannequins used by students to practice nursing skills along with computer-based training.
+full body manikins used by students to practice nursing skills along with computer-based training.

 human patient simulators include pediatric, geriatric, adult, birthing-mother, and newborn simulators.